 Sandra Carlson, Ph.D.

-I am a paleontologist and a Professor in the Department of Earth and Planetary Sciences at UC Davis since 1986.
-My research focuses on a diverse and abundant group of bivalved marine invertebrates, the brachiopods.
+Sandy Carlson is a paleontologist and a Professor in the Department of Earth and Planetary Sciences at UC Davis since 1986.
+Her research focuses on a diverse and abundant group of bivalved marine invertebrates, the brachiopods.
 Brachiopods are still living in the oceans today, but represent only about 5% of their total diversity.
-I am interested in reconstructing brachiopod evolutionary history and investigating why they were so diverse many millions of years ago, why they are no longer as diverse, and how different groups of brachiopods are related to each other and to other marine organisms.
-As of October 2014, I am the Faculty Director of the UC Davis CalTeach/MAST program, responsible for continuing to ensure the vitality of this wonderful program on campus.
+She is interested in reconstructing brachiopod evolutionary history and investigating why they were so diverse many millions of years ago, why they are no longer as diverse, and how different groups of brachiopods are related to each other and to other marine organisms.
+Professor Carlson is the Faculty Director of the UC Davis CalTeach/MAST program, responsible for continuing to ensure the vitality of this wonderful program on campus.

-Susann Pinter is a new addition to CalTeach/MAST and is focusing on the science aspect of the program.
+Susann Pinter is the Academic Coordinator for the CalTeach/MAST program.
 Her expertise is in teaching science concepts and inquiry based science to pre-service teachers.
-She has taught integrated science, earth-science and chemistry in Illinois schools and at Southern Illinois University at Carbondale for almost two decades.
-She is committed to instill passion and a deeper understanding of the sciences to her students here at UC Davis.
+She has taught integrated science, earth-science and chemistry in Illinois schools and at Southern Illinois University Carbondale for almost two decades.
+She is committed to instill passion and a deeper understanding of teaching science and mathematics to her students here at UC Davis.

 Erin Easlon has been an academic coordinator for BIS 2A at UC Davis since 2012.
 Working in the Microbiology and Molecular Genetics department, she has taught BIS 2A as the instructor of record during summer session 2 since 2013.
 She works with the iAMSTEM Hub on campus to collect data on active learning in large and small classrooms.
 She attends higher education conferences where she presents work done in BIS 2A regarding Practice Centered TA Training and active learning implementation in large lecture classes.